oliverrdz/Echem_fun/README.md

 # Echem_fun
 Electrochemistry functions that I use on my day to day.
 It requires numpy and matplotlib installed.
-The functions have default parameters, for more info see the code or type:
+The functions have default parameters.
+See the example for more info.

 # Requirements
 + numpy